andrew/ultimate-awesome/README.md

 - [awesome-ai-cancer](https://github.com/cbailes/awesome-ai-cancer) - Awesome artificial intelligence in cancer diagnostics and oncology.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [laravel-awesome](https://github.com/fanly/laravel-awesome) - Laravel 学习图谱.
-- [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
-- [awesome-acnh](https://github.com/skullface/awesome-acnh) - 🏝 Curated list of resources and tips for Animal Crossing: New Horizons.
 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup) - [Survey] Awesome List of Mixup Augmentation and Beyond (
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
+- [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
+- [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-time-series-explainability](https://github.com/jhoelli/awesome-time-series-explainability) - A list of (post-hoc) XAI for time series.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Inference-Time Computation & Mixture of Experts (MoE).
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.